Poonam2220/Nakuri_Job_Scraper/README.md

 - 'selenium':
   * chromedriver_path: The path to the Chrome WebDriver executable.

- ## Credits
+# Acknowledgment
-The structure of the scraping code was adapted from @raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data).
-A special thank you to [@raghwendraranjeet] for creating and sharing the naukri-job-scraper project.
+I would like to extend my sincere gratitude to [raghwendraranjeet](https://github.com/raghwendraranjeet) for creating and sharing their [naukri_Data](https://github.com/raghwendraranjeet/Naukri_Data) project.
 Your code served as a valuable resource and helped us in achieving our goals for this project.
 We appreciate your dedication and generosity in sharing your work.

 # Contributing